muratk3n/thirdwave/en/README.md

 ---

 I have zero interest in approaches that cannot be scaled up.
 Works on little toy examples in 2D not 3D?
-I'll pass.
+Pass.

 ---